nfayzullaev/ChimeBot-Whats-New-At-AWS/README.md

 A ChatBot for Microsoft Teams that sends a message to a group for each news from AWS.

-Modified version of François-Xavier Gsell's [ChimeBot] (https://github.com/fxgsell/ChimeBot-Whats-New-At-AWS).
+Modified version of François-Xavier Gsell's ChimeBot: https://github.com/fxgsell/ChimeBot-Whats-New-At-AWS.

 ## MANUAL INSTALLATION